dhhyi/javascript-fullstack-temptation/pages/javascript-is-singlethreaded.md

 </div>

 <!--
-A: *read slide*
+🟦 *read slide*

-A: In other words: The JavaScript Runtime runs JavaScript Code in a single thread, but provides concurrency with via asynchronity in a non-blocking way through the runtime by using the event loop.
+🟦 In other words: The JavaScript Runtime runs JavaScript Code in a single thread, but provides concurrency with via asynchronity in a non-blocking way through the runtime by using the event loop.

-D: Whut?
+🟥 Whut?

-A: Let me explain by showing you the architecture of the JavaScript Runtime. [click] -->
+🟦 Let me explain by showing you the architecture of the JavaScript Runtime.

+🟦 [click] -> next slide
+-->

 ---